borango/books-mono/manuscript/1_intro.md

 On the other side, chapters 1-3 are the foundation for mechanical and electric energy, which pushes the boat and powers vital equipment.
 The electrical side I cover in chapter Electro Backbone.

-The mechanical and procedural aspects I cover in the two chapters on Sailing and Anchoring.
+Strategic, tactical and procedural aspects I cover in the two chapters on Sailing and Anchoring.

 Finally, autonomy can reach a limit.
 The chapter on Infrastructure discusses how we connect to zivilization, from time to time, for supplies, repairs, social contacts and so on.